HUSKI3/FormaC/README.md

 Forma has multiple built in functions:

 * `print << "Hello world!" ` - displays the data which is inserted into the function using <<
-* `input >> x` - this will take input from your keyboard and store it in the variable x
+* `cin >> x` - this will take input from your keyboard and store it in the variable x
 * `if (x == 0) {` - if else, works like in C++
 * `import math.lib` - WIP,imports are really WIP, please trust me.
 * `block.object` - WIP, allows to store variables and control a prebuilt class, to use it just include it in your code as one of the top lines, and create the object using `BlockObject obj;`.